mapr-emea/mapr-ansible/README.md

 ## Install cluster

 Use `host_templates/hosts_cluster` as template and copy it and the hostnames to the components you want to get installed.
 If components are not required, just leave the block empty.
+The configuration can be found in `group_vars/all`.

 Then run:

 ```
 ansible-playbook -i hosts_template site-cluster.yml